ConorMacBride/mcalf/docs/code_ref/models.rst

   imaging dataset.
 * Models optimised for particular data sets that can be used directly.
-* Data structures for storing and exporting the fitted parameters, as well as simplifying the calculation of velocities (`mcalf.models.results`).
+* Data structures for storing and exporting the fitted parameters, as well as simplifying the calculation of velocities.

 .. automodapi:: mcalf.models

-.. automodapi:: mcalf.models.base

-.. automodapi:: mcalf.models.ibis

-.. automodapi:: mcalf.models.results
-   :no-inheritance-diagram: